 By 2008, all generators were silent and 25Hz power, supplied via the frequency changer at Beck-1, was used to power the sole CNP client still consuming 25Hz - Washintgon Mills.
 This power was routed through the 25Hz grid via the Rankine station which was still used as a distribution and control point for the 25Hz grid.

 As of 2009, 25Hz generation ceased entirely and the 25Hz grid will be shutdown.
 As for the Rankine plant: in April of 2009 the lease is up and the plant and the land it sits upon will revert to the Niagara Parks Commission (NPC).
 The NPC is currently looking towards potential future uses for the plant one of which, I think all people who have toured this plant agree, would be a museum as a monument to the golden age of electricity!

 For further interesting reading on the Rankine and the history of the Canadian Niagara Power Company I suggest the excellent book The Canadian Niagara Power Company Story by Norman R. Ball (Boston Mills Press, 2005, ISBN 978-1-55046-462-7).

 I hope you enjoyed this rare tour of a 1900's generating station.
 A professor at Niagara College in Canada, my personal interests extend to the history of technology, hence why this place was so intriguing!
 If you have any comments, you can contact me via the link in the left column of this page.
 Please refer to the 'Rankine' station on the subject line.

-Other tours of Niagara generating stations on this site include the Sir Adam Beck 1 Generating Station, an old 25Hz station from 1922 which is currently undergoing a complete update to 60Hz as well as the Decew Falls Generating Station 110 years old and still operating in Niagara.
-This plant has the distinction of operating at the relatively high frequency of 66.7Hz in a time when other plants were running at 25Hz..
+Other tours of Niagara generating stations on this site include the Sir Adam Beck 1 Generating Station, an old 25Hz station from 1922 which has undergone a complete update to 60Hz as well as the Decew Falls Generating Station 110 years old and still operating in Niagara.
+This plant has the distinction of operating at the relatively high frequency of 66.7Hz in a time when other plants were running at 25Hz.